arago/ActionHandlers/ssh_based_actions/README.md

       Default: ""
 ```

-## Sample usage in KI
+## Sample usage in KI (Knowledge Item)

 We don't show full KIs here.
-Just the <Action> element you have to produce.
-Using KI Editor you would not write the <Action> element directly but after doing it once using the UI it will be quite obvious how to create the corresponding thing using KI Editor.
+Just the `<Action>` element you have to produce.
+Using KI Editor you would not write the `<Action>` element directly but after doing it once with the UI it will be quite obvious how to create the corresponding element in KI Editor.

 In the examples all the `Parameter` settings contain hard coded values.
-In real life most of those parameters will be or contain place holder variables (`${..}` construct) that get be expanding from KI context variables.
+In real life most of those parameters will contain placeholder variables (`${..}` constructs) that will be expanded from KI context variables.

 ### ExecuteCommand